ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

     implement exactly the functionality you need in your codebase?
 In other words, to the basic principles of modularity and separation of concerns need to be reconsidered?
-1.  **If the AI context is big enough that entire documentations can be sent to the AI with every request, and the AI is able to perfctly recall every interface detail, are abstractions necessary anymore?** - Do we need to build more abstract APIs that hide complex interactions of more concrete APIs behind simpler interfaces or can we just have one interface, the human language, and let the AI do the rest?
+1.  **If the AI context is big enough that entire documentations can be sent to the AI with every request, and the AI is able to perfectly recall every interface detail, are abstractions necessary anymore?** - Do we need to build more abstract APIs that hide complex interactions of more and let the AI do the rest?
 Is the principle of abstraction still relevant?
 1.  **Can the AI just be given data access directly?
 Do we need encapsulation?** - We don't need to protect "internal state" of objects or enforce loose coupling if the AI can just couple with the entire dataset at once.
 1.  **Is "Keep it simple, stupid" still relevant if only the AI is going to read the code?** - Can we ask the AI to build hard to read but more robust code?
-What would happen if, for example, we ask the AI to start every single function with an exhaustive list of checks of inputs?
+What would happen if, for example, we ask the AI to start every single function with an exhaustive list of validity checks for inputs?
     All of us were taught to do this, and we all generally agree it would be a good idea but nobody does it because it takes far to long to write and produces unreadable, unmaintainable code.
 1.  **What types of tests do we need if the AI can just generate entire categories of tests perfectly every time?** - Developers write a lot of automated tests that AI can just replace[^2], do we still need to write those?
 And if not, do we need to write some other tests